- Special Offers

 Did you know that Essex is one of the top wine-producing regions in the country?

-Dedham Vale Vineyard (10.5 miles) is set in 40 acres of glorious rolling English countryside, on the edge of the Stour Valley in the Dedham Vale.
-The vineyard produces six styles of award winning wines, and the Estate offers its proprietary cider, signature fruit liqueurs, tours, and a beautiful wedding venue – https://www.dedhamvalevineyard.com/
+Dedham Vale Vineyard (DF) (10.5 miles) is set in 40 acres of glorious rolling English countryside, on the edge of the Stour Valley in the Dedham Vale.
+The vineyard produces six styles of award winning wines, and the Estate offers its proprietary cider, signature fruit liqueurs, tours, and a beautiful wedding venue.
+Dogs on leads are welcome to accompany owners exploring the trails around the Vineyard, the perfect starting point to explore the Essex Way and beautiful walks through the Stour Valley – https://www.dedhamvalevineyard.com/

 The Wine Company in Langham (12 miles) boasts six generations of experience choosing wine.
 The finest place to awaken your senses is at one of the regular wine tasting evenings which are a must for any wine lover, from beginning to connoisseur – http://www.mrwheelerwine.com/